It is an injury that can occur in any part of the body due to the mechanical effect of an external agent or object that occurs abruptly or violently.

 - Do not give anything to drink.

 - Surveillance of vital functions promoting transport to the hospital.

 Spinal cord trauma

-In most cases, the majority of people who suffer from spinal cord injury without spinal involvement, appear at the time of onset, obvious neurological signs of spinal cord injury such as decreased muscle strength, decreased or altered sensation and functional impotence.
+Most people who suffer from spinal cord injury without spinal involvement appear at the onset, obvious neurological signs of spinal cord injury such as decreased muscle strength, decreased or altered sensation, and functional impotence.

 Alert emergency services immediately.

 Maintain the immobility of the victim, guaranteeing immobilization of the head until the arrival of the ambulance, using their own hands, kneel behind the victim’s head, carefully slide both hands under the neck of the victim without moving the head, support the neck of the victim and stabilize the lead until the arrival of the emergency services.

 The causes can be the consequence of traffic accidents, falls (blunt trauma), firearms, knives, or penetrating objects (open trauma).

 Injuries to the thorax can be diverse such as fractures of the sternum, fractures of ribs, lung injuries, and cardio-respiratory arrest.
 In terms of symptoms, there may be local pain, rapid and superficial ventilation, and hemorrhage.

 In the case of a simple fracture of the ribs, there are complaints of severe pain at the injury site that worsens with movement or palpation, and the victim refers to ventilatory difficulty.